10 Essential WordPress Plugins Every Site Should Have

 There are many options when it comes to SEO plugins for WordPress.
-If you are unfamiliar with SEO and it’s importance read our article about Demystifying SEO.
+If you are unfamiliar with SEO then it’s important to read our article about Demystifying SEO.
 Picking the right SEO plugin is crucial, and they are not all created equal.
-My every site go to is WordPress SEO By Yoast.
-It is powerful, full of options and intuitively integrated into each pages editor.
-It places the page specific SEO input fields on the bottom of each page for ease of use.
+My every site go-to is SEOPress.
+It is powerful, full of options, and intuitively integrated into each page editor.
+It places the page-specific SEO input fields on the bottom of each page for ease of use.
 It also adds SEO functionality to all posts and images, which, as Google has been putting more weight on image meta this is a huge bonus.
-In my opinion, the finest feature is the SEO checker.
-This presents you with a color system for poor, fair, and good per page.
-Go for green with the best researched and appropriate keywords and your site will rank.
-It also creates a sitemap for the site, which replaces the need to either create it by hand or using a sitemap generating plugin.
-WordPress SEO also offer a premium version that integrates Google Webmaster and allows for creating redirects within the plugin as opposed to having to fiddle with the htaccess.
+It features Schema Markup and many other great features.
+SEOPress creates a sitemap for the site, which replaces the need to either create it by hand or using a sitemap-generating plugin.

 Spam is a natural part of the internet, but you should always take care to protect your site from spam.
 Akismet is free for personal use and keeps comment spam at bay.
 No one wants to spend time cleaning the spam comment from their site and not to mention how bad the wrong kind of spam comment can look to your visitors.
 Akismet puts comments that may be spam in a section for approval.

 JetPack is one plugin that adds multiple functionalities to your site.
-It adds widget options, shows you site stats, automatic posting to your social media accounts, expanded image gallery formats and more.
-Jetpack is an integral part of a WordPress website, you simply create a wordpress.com account and your good to go.
+It adds widget options, shows you site stats, automatic posting to your social media accounts, expanded image gallery formats, and more.
+Jetpack is an integral part of a WordPress website, you simply create a wordpress.com account, and you are good to go.

 6: Best WordPress Caching Plugin

 WordPress is kind of slow.
 This is because it is bulky, remember that while it has evolved into the most popular CMS it is primarily a blogging platform.
 This makes it pretty large and it lags a bit.
 Speed is also determined by your hosting choice, many of the cheaper shared hosting plans lend themselves to slow sites.
 Depending on how big your site is I go between 2 caching plugins.
-For larger sites, 50 pages+ I use WP Total Cache.
-Total Cache is very in-depth and can be quite intimidating to someone that doesn’t understand compression and caching lingo.
+For larger sites, 50 pages+ I use WP Rocket.
+WP Rocket is very in-depth and can be quite intimidating to someone that doesn’t understand compression and caching lingo.
 There are many great tutorials online to help guide one with tech-savvy to configure it.

 Another Option: WP Super Cache

-Is your site image heavy?
+Is your site image-heavy?
 Better yet do you have large image files on your site?
 If so I recommend you add WP Smush It.
 It compresses images making them smaller and load faster.
 A large image file, while also adding unneeded bulk to your site, will also load very slow.
 Ever go to a web page where the image fills in slowly from the top?
 With Smush It the images will appear instantly.
-I recently used this plugin on a site with over 500 pages, most of them product images.
-After compressing the 900+ images on the site it reduced the site size by over 3 GB and changed the websites load time from 9 seconds to just over 5 seconds.
+I recently used this plugin on a site with over 500 pages, most of them were product images.
+After compressing the 900+ images on the site it reduced the site size by over 3 GB and changed the website’s load time (without caching & other speed optimization) from 9 seconds to just over 5 seconds.